akeneo/pim-community-dev/src/Akeneo/Pim/Automation/FranklinInsights/README.md

 - isSubscribed
 - hasFamily
 - isMappingFilled
-- isVariant (@camille: Should we replace this by isSimpleProduct?)
+- isVariant (It would be better to use isSimpleProduct)

 ###Identifiers & Mapping